shijunjing/cbmc/src/goto-programs/README.md

 (\ref goto_trace_stept::function_arguments) and the identifier of the function of the call site (\ref goto_trace_stept::function).

+Following a function call, \ref assignment-step-structure assignments are made to each parameter, if there are any, including the `this` parameter.

 \subsection function-return-step-structure Function Return

 A function return step has the goto_trace_stept::typet